Note: this page is under construction.

 Magnetism in the GW code

 The GW code can handle magnetic systems.
 Here the magnetism originates from the exact exchange; it is generally much superior to LDA-based magnetic calculations.
+Nevertheless, its rough treatment of magnetism is one of the greatest sources of error in QSGW, particularly when spin fluctuations are important.
+It is discussed in this paper If you need to do better, the best remedy is to add Dynamical Mean Field Theory to QSGW.

 Spin orbit coupling used in conjunction with QSGW